CameronLCrawford/vertex/spec.md

 Output can be achieved by setting the `out` control bit high which will print the value of the bus to the terminal.

 # Arithmetic operations
-The CPU has an 8-bit ALU which is controlled through 4 control bits.
-It supports basic arithmetic and binary logic operations.
+The CPU has an 8-bit ALU which supports basic arithmetic and binary logic operations.
 The arithmetic operations come in two flavours: unconditional and carry conditional.
-The carry conditional operations will have a different output based on the status of the carry flag and this is implemented as it allows for arithmetic operations on larger than 8-bit numbers to be performed.
+The carry conditional operations will have a different output based on the status of the carry flag; this is implemented as it allows for arithmetic operations on larger than 8-bit numbers to be performed.
 The ALU also supports a unary negate operation for negating the value in the accumulator.
 There are two registers that feed into the ALU: the `A` register and the `A Temp` register.
 All arithmetic operations do not affect the accumulator itself but instead output the result of the operation to the bus.
 The operations supported by the ALU are as follows: